-After freezing one session for reuse in the previous tmuxp article, a common next friction point is session control rather than pane layout.
+After freezing one session for reuse in the previous tmuxp article, the next thing that often gets in the way is session control rather than pane layout.

 In multi-host work, time is often lost in two places: switching to the right session, and validating context after each jump.

-When host count grows, manual cycling (next-session, previous-session) can become low-signal.
+When host count grows, manual cycling (next-session, previous-session) quickly stops telling you much.

 One recurring cost is repeated context checks: “Which host is this?” and “Is this the right session?”